 What differences are there between the on-the-surface world and the hidden reality in this chapter?

-In particular, what does this chapter teach us about the clash between God's rule and Babylon's rule (representing the rule of humanity in rebellion against God, as introduced on page 9)?
+In particular, what does this chapter teach us about the clash between God's rule and Babylon's rule (representing the rule of humanity in rebellion against God)?